gvwilson/thirdbit/src/fiction/santas/index.md

 A few minutes and a change of trousers later[^change-trousers], Finner sat down on Santa Hotep's blue-and-gold striped couch.
-He made sure to leave plenty of room for Captain Abacus, whose expression had softened from murderous to merely irritated.
+He made sure to leave plenty of space between himself and Captain Abacus, whose expression had softened from murderous to merely irritated.
 "It was a foolish and unnecessary risk," she said curtly.